hannibal002/SkyHanni/CONTRIBUTING.md

         - In IntelliJ, go to `new` → `project from version control`.
         - Select `SkyHanni` from the list.
         - Open the project.
-        - Click the beta dropdown at the top of IntelliJ
-        - Click new branch
-        - Give the branch a name relating to the changes you plan to make

 ### Setting up IntelliJ